ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 |                 |write              |10.160695 |generic_timeout_error|         |
 |                 |tls_handshake_done |10.160695 |generic_timeout_error|         |

-What this tells us is that when performing a TLS handshake with the endpoint `104.244.42.65:443` we read 1024 bytes in 5 seconds after the initial connect operation, then we read another 848 bytes in 4 seconds and then after 10 seconds the connection timed out.
+What this tells us is that when performing a TLS handshake with the endpoint `104.244.42.65:443` we read 1024 bytes in 5 seconds after the initial connect operation, then we read another 848 bytes in 4 seconds and then after 10 seconds the session timed out.

-Already in looking at the above network event listing, we notice that the connection does not timeout immediately after the ClientHello is written, but rather some data is let through.
+Already in looking at the above network event listing, we notice that the session does not timeout immediately after the ClientHello is written, but rather some data is let through.
 This seems to indicate that there might be some potential throttling happening.

-In order to evaluate this hypothesis, we came up with a `read_speed` metric based on the network event keys.
+In order to evaluate this hypothesis, we came up with a `read_speed` metric (expressed in Bytes/s) based on the network event keys.
 We calculated this for every address in the `network_event` listing for which there is a `tls_handshake` session.
-The `read_speed` is defined as the number of bytes read divided by the time of the last successful operation (we do this to avoid having a delta that, in the case of a connection timeout, is always 10 seconds).
+The `read_speed` is defined as the number of bytes read divided by the time of the last successful operation (we do this to avoid having a delta that, in the case of a session timeout, is always 10 seconds).
 We restricted our analysis to networks where we have a large enough sample of collected metrics to avoid having unnecessary noise.

 Below we provide a scatterplot of this metric over time grouped by ASN.